bhauman/lein-figwheel/doc/editor_repls.md

 [Connecting to the Figwheel process with an nREPL client](#connecting-to-the-figwheel-process-with-an-nrepl-client)

+If you are really wanting to use a ClojureScript REPL over an nREPL connection please read the following.

+## Setting up an Editor REPL for Figwheel and ClojureScript

+When you start lein figwheel it launches a ClojureScript REPL.
+This may work for your but ...

-You may want a ClojureScript REPL in your editor.
-This makes it much easier to ship code from your buffer to be evaluated.
+You may want ClojureScript REPL integration into your editor.
+This makes it much easier to ship code from your source buffer to a REPL where it can be evaluated.

-But ... we need a little context before you start on this journey.
+Unfortuantely ... we need a little context before you start on this journey.

 The ClojureScript REPL has much more inherent complexity than the Clojure REPL.
 The ClojureScript REPL needs to compile code to